kktsvetkov/kktsvetkov/README.md

 Here are few of the things I posted on [my site](http://kaloyan.info) lately:

+* **2021/09/25** [“Show Passwords” Bookmarklet](http://kaloyan.info/writing/2021/09/25/show-passwords-bookmarklet.html "“Show Passwords” Bookmarklet") Nice quick hack to help you see all the values from the password inputs on a page
+* **2021/07/20** [New Fukō Packages](http://kaloyan.info/writing/2021/07/20/new-fuko-php.html "New Fukō Packages") Quick overview of the two new Fukō libraries, [fuko-php/open](https://github.com/fuko-php/open) and [fuko-php/source](https://github.com/fuko-php/source)
 * **2021/06/07** [More Real World PHP Routing Benchmarks](http://kaloyan.info/writing/2021/06/07/more-php-routing-benchmarks.html "More Real World PHP Routing Benchmarks") Sharing some updates on the real-world example benchmark of Symfony's Routing component and FastRoute
 * **2021/05/31** [Real World Benchmark PHP Routing](http://kaloyan.info/writing/2021/05/31/benchmark-php-routing.html "Real World Benchmark PHP Routing") Let's see how both Symfony's Routing component and FastRoute perform with a real-world example
 * **2021/04/27** [Can you guess the number of objects created in PHP ?](http://kaloyan.info/writing/2021/04/27/php-quick-and-dirty-count-objects.html "Can you guess the number of objects created in PHP ?")
 Quick and dirty way (not a very accurate one) to count object instances in PHP